 Waterproof And Windproof Jacket

-The temperatures along Alaska’s Inside Passage usually hover in the 60s to low 70s at best during the daytime, and in the 50s at night.
+The temperatures along Alaska’s Inside Passage usually hover in the 50s/60s to low 70s at best during the daytime.
+And in the 40s to 50s at night.
 Think windproof and waterproof.

 Thermal Long Underwear